Seeing London in a day is practically impossible. London is an immense city. I have lived there for 8 years and I don’t think I have seen it all.

 Today, the Tower of London is where the Crown Jewels are held, in a fantastic exhibit.
 When you visit you can also see the prisoners’ graffiti in the Beauchamp and Salt Towers; and the Chapel Royal of St Peter ad Vincula.

 The Tower of London is open daily from 9:00 am to 5:30 pm.
-The closest metro station is Tower Hill on the District and Circle lines.
+The closest subway station is Tower Hill on the District and Circle lines.
+It’s a 4-minute walk to get from the station to the main gate.

-Leaving the Tower of London, walk left and after a short flight of stairs you will find yourself on Tower Bridge, the most famous one in London.
+Leaving the Tower of London, walk left – it’s an easy 6-minute walk and after a short flight of stairs you will find yourself on Tower Bridge, the most famous one in London.

 The bridge is always open.
 The exhibit is open daily from 9:30 am to 6:00 pm.

 The London Eye has 32 pods, each holding up to 25 passengers.
-A ride lasts 30 minutes, and it goes nice and slow so that you can enjoy the views, which span all the way to the Houses of Parliament and the Big Ben, the O2 Arena, Wembley Stadium and Battersea Power Station.
+A ride lasts 30 minutes, and it goes nice and slow so that you can enjoy the views, which span all the way to the Houses of Parliament and the Big Ben, Buckingham Palace, the Shard, the O2 Arena, Wembley Stadium and the Battersea Power Station.

-There is often a line to get on the London Eye, so you will be better off getting skip the line and fast track tickets.
-You can get your tickets on the official website here.
+There is often a line to get on the London Eye, so you will be better off getting skip the line or even fast-track tickets.
+You can get your tickets on the official London Eye website.

-Close to the London Eye, London Dungeon is one of the most fun places to visit in town.
+Close to the London Eye, the London Dungeon is one of the most fun places to visit in town.
 If you decide to drop another attraction in this itinerary, this one is a great alternative.
-You can get joint tickets to visit both attractions for a discounted price here.
+You can get joint tickets to visit both attractions for a discounted price on the official website.
 Tours of the London Dungeon last 90 minutes.

 These are two of London’s most iconic buildings, and the center of the political decisions in the United Kingdom.
 The Houses of Parliament is the seat of the British Parliament.
 The Big Ben is – quite simply – the most iconic clock tower in the world.